 Amazon ASIN (Amazon Standard Identification Number)

-IF YOU ARE AN FBA PRIVATE LABEL SELLER: With changes made to the Amazon Terms of Service and the introduction of Brand Registry 2.0, we highly recommend that you obtain an official GS1 code directly from the US GS1 authority website here: www.gs1us.org or the UK GS1 site here: www.gs1uk.org
+With the changes made to the Amazon Terms of Service and the introduction of Brand Registry 2.0, we strongly recommend that you obtain an official GS1 code.
+You need to purchase directly from the US GS1 authority website here: www.gs1us.org or the UK GS1 site here: www.gs1uk.org

-This will ensure that your brand name and company are directly associated with the UPC code created for your product.
+This will ensure that your brand name and company are directly associated with the UPC code purchased for your product.

 Registering a GS1 code through GS1 is a cost of doing business.
 If you are not prepared to purchase a valid GS1 code for your branded products, consider NOT selling FBA Private Label until you can.